isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The definition of `a1` is legal C++ and has always been.
 There is a lot of such code.
 It is error-prone, though, especially when the bound is non-local.
-Also, it is a "popular" source of errors (buffer overflow, pointers from array decay, etc.).
+Also, it is a “popular” source of errors (buffer overflow, pointers from array decay, etc.).
 The definition of `a2` is C but not C++ and is considered a security risk

 ##### Example